GiulianoSpaghetti/WheelOfNumFortune.Material/README.md

 This project does not use the google's xaml stylesheet, but use the reactive ui of avalonia (it's read multitrheaded)·

 ##   The use case
-The game is a family game to play together, to get to know English, so imagine you and your partner playing "guess the English sentence" and she shouts "as so long, not so long".
+The game is a family game to play together, to get to know English, so imagine you and your partner playing "guess the English sentence" and she shouts "as so long, not is so long".

 This is the registered motto.